chendaniely/scipy-2017-tutorial-pandas/README.md

 # Get Data

-1. Download or Clone the [Pandas for Everyone](https://github.com/chendaniely/pandas_for_everyone) repository.
+1. Download or Clone the this repository.
+    - Press the green button towards the top right
+    - click download zip
+    - extract
+    - celebrate